The establishment of diplomatic relations between Türkiye and Canada goes

 Cooperation within the framework of NATO, developments in Ukraine, Syria,

-resolutions adopted by both Chambers of the Canadian Parliament regarding
+both Chambers of the Canadian Parliament regarding the events of 1915

-the events of 1915 adversely affect Turkish-Canadian relations.
+adversely affect Turkish-Canadian relations.

 Inter-parliamentary Friendship Groups were established in both countries.